Adjuncts and Associates

 Danita Brandt, Ph.D.

-Dr. Brandt is an Associate Professor, Department of Earth and Environmental Sciences, College of Natural Science [invertebrate paleontology].
-She is interested in the taphonomy of fossil faunas and the implications of taphonomic patterns in interpreting the paleobiology, paleoecology, and evolutionary biology of these faunas.
+Brandt is an Associate Professor, Department of Earth and Environmental Sciences, College of Natural Science [invertebrate paleontology].
+Dr. Brandt is interested in the taphonomy of fossil faunas and the implications of taphonomic patterns in interpreting the paleobiology, paleoecology, and evolutionary biology of these faunas.
 She regularly works with DNS curators to make identifications and incorporates fossil specimens in exhibits, displays, and presentations.
-Danita also consults the Museum's Education Team on science outreach and visitor programming, and co-chairs the Museum's annual Darwin Discovery Day public event.
+Brandt also consults the Museum's Education Team on science outreach and visitor programming and co-chairs the Museum's annual Darwin Discovery Day public event.

 Kay Holekamp, Ph.D.

-Dr. Holekamp is a Professor, Department of Integrative Biology, College of Natural Science; Director of Program in Ecology, Evolutionary Biology, & Behavior; BEACON [behavioral ecology; behavioral endocrinology].
+Holekamp is a University Distinguished Professor, Department of Integrative Biology, College of Natural Science; Program in Ecology, Evolution & Behavior; BEACON [behavioral ecology; behavioral endocrinology].
 Dr. Holekamp is conducting a long-term field study of free-living spotted hyenas (Crocuta crocuta) in Kenya.
-Associated with this project, she is collaborating with Dr. Lundrigan on an NSF-funded study of ontogenetic development in carnivore morphology and behavior.
-Dr. Holekamp has made (and continues to make) important contributions to the vertebrate collections, including skeletal material, and more recently, tissue samples.
+Associated with this project, she is collaborating with Dr. Lundrigan, and a Museum PhD student, on a study of hyena skull morphology.
+She has made (and continues to make) important contributions to the vertebrate collections, including skeletal material and tissue samples.

 Catherine Lindell, Ph.D.